 On March 14, 2005, the Company and the individual defendants filed a motion to dismiss the amended complaint in the Senn v.
 Hickey, et al. case for failure to state a claim.
 On December 19, 2005, the Court granted in part and denied in part defendants' motion to dismiss.
 The Court determined that the Complaint failed adequately to allege scienter as to the four individual defendants other than T.J.
 Dermot Dunphy, and therefore dismissed the lawsuit with respect to these four individual defendants, but adequately alleged scienter as to Mr. Dunphy and the Company.
 Mr. Dunphy is a current director of the Company and was formerly Chairman of the Board and Chief Executive Officer of the Company.
-On December 28, 2005, the defendants requested that the

-Court reconsider the portion of the December 19, 2005 order denying defendants' motion to dismiss with regard to the Company's arguments other than scienter, or, in the alternative, that the Court certify the matter for interlocutory appeal.
+On December 28, 2005, the defendants requested that the Court reconsider the portion of the December 19, 2005 order denying defendants' motion to dismiss with regard to the Company's arguments other than scienter, or, in the alternative, that the Court certify the matter for interlocutory appeal.
+On April 7, 2006, the Court heard oral argument on this motion, and on July 10, 2006, the Court denied the motion on the ground that issues of fact prevent the Court from granting a motion to dismiss based on the Company's arguments other than scienter.
 Although the Company believes that neither it nor Mr. Dunphy should have any liability in this lawsuit, until the lawsuit has progressed beyond its current, still preliminary, stage, the Company cannot estimate the potential cost of an unfavorable outcome, if any.